apache/flink/docs/dev/batch/index.md

 **Accessing values from the global configuration**

 Objects in the global job parameters are accessible in many places in the system.
-All user functions implementing a `Rich*Function` interface have access through the runtime context.
+All user functions implementing a `RichFunction` interface have access through the runtime context.

 {% highlight java %}
 public static final class Tokenizer extends RichFlatMapFunction<String, Tuple2<String, Integer>> {